 The rainforest is spread over 9800 hectares.
-Sinharaja is the home for a large number of indigenous plant and animal species.
-The number of indigenous flowering plants in the country estimated to be 830 and Sinharaja accommodate 500 of it.
-Seventeen endemic bird species out twenty-one bird species can be witnessed in Sinharaja.
-The richness of bio-diversity, fauna, flora and unique eco-system of Sinharaja proved to be a great site for rainforest exploration on the island.
+Sinharaja is home to a large number of indigenous plant and animal species.
+The number of indigenous flowering plants in the country is estimated to be 830 and Sinharaja accommodate 500 of them.
+Seventeen endemic bird species out of twenty-one bird species can be witnessed in Sinharaja.
+The richness of biodiversity, fauna, flora and unique ecosystem of Sinharaja proved to be a great site for rainforest exploration on the island.

 Kanneliya also has very high endemism among its fauna.
-A number of trees identified within the reserve is 234 and 141 of them are endemic to Sri Lanka.
+The number of trees identified within the reserve is 234 and 141 of them are endemic to Sri Lanka.
 Among the several trails for an adventurous walk in Kanneliya Kabbala Mountain and Anagimale falls are the longest and the most adventurous.
-Both these trails start form Conservation centre of Kannaliya and go up to the Kabbalana Mountain.
+Both these trails start from the Conservation centre of Kannaliya and go up to the Kabbalana Mountain.
 The view from the top of the mountain is breathtaking.
 The trail leads the way to Angimale waterfall after the mountain before it goes along a logging trail to the conservation centre.

 Hiyare Rain Forest

-The rainforest reserve situated bordering the Hiyare reservoir and situated about 18 km from Galle.
-Hiyare reserve is one of the most beautiful rainforests on the island and it is a part of Kottawa Khombala forest reserve.
-There is well-developed road network to the forest and it is just half an hour drive from the nearest city Galle.
+Hiyare forest reserve is one of the most beautiful rainforests on the island and it is a part of Kottawa Khombala forest reserve.
+There is a well-developed road network to the forest and it is just half an hour’s drive from the nearest city Galle.
 Hiyare means hundreds of streams as and it could be the best name for the reserve, which accommodated a large number of beautiful streams.
-Hiyare water resources are the home for more than 30 species of freshwater fish species in the country and most of them are endemic to the island.
+Hiyare water resources are the home to more than 30 species of freshwater fish species in the country and most of them are endemic to the island.

 Namaluyana is situated in the district of Anuradhapura in the beautiful village of Ulpathagama Galkiriyagama, which is 160 km from Colombo.
 Bio-diversity of Namaluyana is also considered to be high and it is home to a large number of Natrees or Ironwood (mesua nagasurium).
 The rack which leads to the Namaluyana quartz mountain is very picturesque owing to the unique landscape in the winding path.

 The mountain is often hidden in the mist early in the morning and evening making some beautiful romantic scenery in the area.
-The climate of the Nasdana Mountain can be categorized as cold throughout the year.
-Nasdana Mountain is located in the wet zone where the yearly rainfall measured to be high.
-Frequent raining in the area of Nasdana Mountain is not unusual.
+The climate of Nasdana Mountain can be categorized as cold throughout the year.
+Nasdana Mountain is located in the wet zone where the yearly rainfall is measured to be high.
+Frequent rain in the area of Nasdana Mountain is not unusual.

 The small patches of typical montane forest can be seen in the area, most of the forest existed in the past removed by the British rulers for the tea, coffee and cinchona plantations.
 Still, the area is very attractive owing to a large number of flowering plants, trees that grow in the mountains and escapements.
 The area is inhabited by many numbers of animals and birds.
-Some of the endemic fauna and flora can be observed in and around the Nasdana Mountain.
+Some of the endemic fauna and flora can be observed in and around Nasdana Mountain.

 Nasdana mountain and the regions were used for Chena (clear and burn cultivation) cultivation in the past.
 Therefore much of its valuable initial forest cover was removed and today one can see mainly the secondary forest cover, which consists of trees such as eucalyptus.
-The natural beauty of Nasdana is enhanced by the number of waterfalls arise from its streams.
+The natural beauty of Nasdana is enhanced by the number of waterfalls that arise from its streams.
 Diyawatanalla is one such famous beautiful waterfall situated in Alawathgoda.

-Arankele historical site is dating back to 6th century AD.
-Arankele had been a Buddhist monastery complex with very importance in the past and it is situated in the Kurunegala district 24 km from Kurunegala.
+Arankele historical site is dating back to the 6th century AD.
+Arankele had been a Buddhist monastery complex with very important in the past and it is situated in the Kurunegala district 24 km from Kurunegala.